9elements/firmware-action/README.md

 Motivation behind the creation is to unify building of firmware across development environments.
 The goal of firmware action is to run on your local machine but also in your CI/CD pipeline, with the same configuration producing the same output.

-There is also a independent python tool to prepare Docker containers to be used with Firmware-Action.
-These are hosted in GitHub and are freely available (no need to build any Docker containers yourself).
+There is also an independent python tool to prepare Docker containers to be used with Firmware-Action.
+These are hosted on GitHub and are freely available (no need to build any Docker containers yourself).

 There is also a GitHub action integration allowing you to use Firmware-Action in your GitHub CI/CD.